 - Ability to travel to a variety of locations

 A complete application consists of a resume, completed employment application (on CDS website) cover letter, three professional letters of reference, and license and certification information.
-Persons applying for Case Manager, Therapist, Teacher or Educational Technician positions, must provide a copy of transcripts, including grades, from all colleges / universities attended.
+Persons applying for Case Manager, Therapist, or Teacher positions must provide a copy of transcripts, including grades, from all colleges / universities attended.

 Submit Application to: